-(d) Notes Receivable From Participants
+(c) Notes Receivable from Participants

-Notes receivable from participants are measured at their unpaid principal balance plus any accrued but unpaid interest.
+Notes receivable from Participants are measured at their unpaid principal balance plus any accrued but unpaid interest.
 Delinquent participant notes are reclassified as distributions based upon the terms of the Plan.
-Interest income on notes receivable from participants is recorded when it is earned.
+Interest income on notes receivable from Participants is recorded when it is earned.

-(e) Payment of Benefits
+(d) Payment of Benefits